 How to use the tcpdump command to capture network packets on Ubuntu?

-by georgiana.senger , in category: Networking & Wireless , a year ago
+by georgiana.senger , in category: Networking & Wireless , 2 years ago

 How to use the tcpdump command to capture network packets on Ubuntu?